hhas/nodeautomation/doc-src/03-tutorial.md

 Create a new shell window in Terminal (`/Application/Utilities/Terminal.app`) and enter `node` to launch Node.js's interactive JavaScript interpreter.

-To import the NodeAutomation module into a constant named `na`:
+To import the NodeAutomation module into a constant named `nodeautomation`:

-    const na = require('nodeautomation');
+    const nodeautomation = require('nodeautomation');

-If you wish to avoid repeatedly referencing this constant when constructing new specifiers and keywords:
+Or, if you prefer not having to reference this constant when constructing new specifiers and keywords:

-    const app = na.app, con = na.con, its = na.its, k = na.k, File = na.File;
+    Object.assign(this, require('nodeautomation')); undefined;

 Subsequent examples in this manual assume this has already been done.